-To measure HRQoL in children aged 8 years or older, EQ-5D-Youth can be used (87;88), for which tariffs are currently being developed (89).
-The average age, age distribution, and age range of the respondents must be submitted (90).
+For measurement of HRQoL in children 8 years or older, both EQ-5D-Youth-3L and ED-5D-Y-5L (86-88) can be used, for which tariffs are currently being developed (89).
+Average age, age distribution, and age range of the respondents, must be submitted (90).

-Where EQ-5D or other generic preference-based measuring instruments is deemed inappropriate for capturing certain aspects of a disease or the patients HRQoL, for example when coping/adaptation ("mestring") is affected, this must be supported by empirical data as well as by a qualitative discussion.
+Where EQ-5D or other generic preference-based measuring instruments are deemed inappropriate for capturing certain aspects of a disease or the patients' health-related quality of life, for example when coping/adaptation ("mestring") is affected, this must be supported by empirical data as well as by a qualitative discussion.
 For guidance consult NICE DSU Technical Support Document 8 (91).

-Figure 2 shows the hierarchy of preferred sources for health-related quality of life data (92).
+Figure 2 below depicts the hierarchy of preferred sources for health-related quality of life data (92).

 Figure 2.
-Hierarchy of preferred sources for health-related quality of life data (modified from (92)).
+Hierarchy of preferred sources for health-related quality of life data (modified from (92))